fankijo/updateinstaller/README.md

 # updateinstaller
-automatically installs updates on any debian machine
+Keeps your debian up to date!

 **Install script automatically:**